 President Arrasmith's Comments:

-• Approve library 2024 maintenance contract with J&S Wastewater Systems, Inc.
+• Approve 2025 maintenance policy through J&S Wastewater Systems, Inc. for the library and Village Hall

 Attorney's Comments: